sumanthpalla/Computational_Material_Science/README.md

 # Computational_Material_Science
 It contains a file called m2.py which gives out pair of normalized numbers.
-Running it gives out a Matplot figure
+Running it gives out a Matplot figure of Normal Distribution computed by using Marsaglia Polar form.